 This bridge, today paired with a modern cantilever truss, is a very early example of a truss bridge with no v-lacing or lattice on its members.
 An unusual detail is that the cantilever arms hold the suspended span from the top chord, rather than extending a hanger down to the bottom chord.
 It is interesting to note that this unusual design detail is replicated in the companion 1990s bridge that was built next to this bridge.
+Bethlehem Steel Company of Bethlehem, Pennsylvania was the superstructure contractor, and Dravo Contracting Company of Pittsburgh, Pennsylvania was the substructure contractor.

 Main PlaqueFEDERAL WORKS AGENCY